flatcar/coreos-cloudinit/Documentation/cloud-config.md

 #### units

 The `coreos.units.*` parameters define a list of arbitrary systemd units to start after booting.
-This feature is intended to help you start essential services required to mount storage and configure networking in order to join the CoreOS cluster.
+This feature is intended to help you start essential services required to mount storage and configure networking in order to join the Flatcar Container Linux cluster.
 It is not intended to be a Chef/Puppet replacement.

 Each item is an object with the following fields: